johnpuddephatt/zwl/src/tips/what-can-and-cant-be-recycled-in-leeds.md

 ---
 layout: layouts/post.njk
-title: What can and can't be recycled in Leeds?!
+title: What can and can't be recycled in Leeds?
 date: 2020-04-27T14:05:45.135Z
 image: /uploads/canva-assorted-plastic-bottles.jpg
+tags: recycling
 ---
 If you've ever spent longer than necessary wondering whether the margarine tub, orange juice carton or crisp packet in your hand is recyclable or not, then you're definitely not alone.
 A study carried out a couple of years ago in the UK revealed that over 56% of people are confused about what can and can't be recycled which inevitably leads many to just give up.